 UFC flyweight

-Fiorot is set to challenge Shevchenko for the women's flyweight championship after knocking off Rose Namajunas and Erin Blanchfield in her past two fights.
-She has the tools to become the next champion. -- Hale
+Fiorot fell short in her challenge of Shevchenko, the champ, at UFC 315.
+But by knocking off Rose Namajunas and Erin Blanchfield in her previous two fights, Fiorot has shown she has the tools to become champion. -- Hale

 PFL featherweight champion